dh-netsec-lab/dh-netsec-lab.github.io/cybersecurity/Enterprise-Cybersecurity-Lab/active-directory/README.md

 - Secure authentication for servers and firewalls
 - Future integrations (ClearPass, Suricata, Zeek, Wazuh, Splunk)

-This layout reflects a **professional, enterprise‑grade AD deployment**, appropriate for engineering work and portfolio documentation — while remaining neutral for current employer visibility.
+This layout reflects a **professional, enterprise‑grade AD deployment**, appropriate for engineering work and portfolio documentation

 ---